qiliu2025/IonoMoni/README.md

 Feature: Added the Klobuchar mapping function as an option for VTEC conversion.

+[1.1.2] - 2026-03-15

+Temporary fix: Added a temporary workaround for an SP3 parsing bug to avoid crashes when satellite PRNs exceeded the currently supported range.

 ## Visualization
 The Python plotting scripts provided with IonoMoni support multi-station plotting for a single day.
 The directory structure under the plot folder is as follows:
 ```